A World of Silks: Collections of Global Silk Art

 Quilts

 From the permanent collections at ROM comes a new exhibition highlighting some of the most visually intoxicating examples of artistry, community, and sustainability made in Canada: quilts.
 Quilts are repositories of past and present lives.
 Exquisitely patterned and meticulously stitched, they hold the interwoven legacies of home and family.
-The exhibition features rarely displayed Canadian-made […]
+The exhibition features rarely displayed […]